 Asian Pacific American Literature

-Introduction to Asian Pacific American literature.
-Through readings in twentieth and twenty-first century works, students will explore and analyze identity issues related to complexities of identity as it relates to class, gender, mixed heritages, and sexuality; politics and the history of Asian American activism and resistance to cultural marginalization; and diversity of cultures and experiences within the Asian Pacific American community.
+This course is an introduction to Asian Pacific American literature.
+Through readings in twentieth and twenty-first century works, students will explore and analyze issues related to complexities of identity as it relates to class, gender, mixed heritages, and sexuality; politics and the history of Asian American activism and resistance to cultural marginalization; and diversity of cultures and experiences within the Asian Pacific American community.

 Class Materials: View textbook and/or other materials for this course available at the Bookstore.

 Class Dates: This class runs from 2022-01-03 to 2022-03-25.

 Footnote InformationASAM-020.-01Z: Fully ONLINE.
 This is an online class with SOME scheduled meetings as noted in the class listing.
 The rest of the class can be completed independently each week on the student's own time.
 Students must have access to a computer, the internet and an individual email address.
 We recommend a laptop or desktop computer to successfully complete the course; a tablet or phone may not be adequate for all assignments and tests.
 Most De Anza classes will use the Canvas course management system.
 Information about Canvas and Online Education Orientation can be found in Canvas on the Student Resources page: https://deanza.instructure.com/courses/3382 .
 The Student Online Resources hub with extensive information and tips can be found at deanza.edu/online-ed/students/remotelearning.

 - Four hours lecture (48 hours total per quarter).